THPTUHA/question-convert/README.md

-# Converts the character question set to the next displayable type
+# Convert the special character question set to the nexta displayable type